acornleung/learngit/readme.txt

-git is distributed version control systeam dit is free software distributed under the GPL
+git is distributed version control systeam git is free software distributed under the GPL